keptn/lifecycle-toolkit/klt-cert-manager/README.md

 # klt-cert-manager
-The Keptn certmanager ensures that the webhooks in the Lifecycle Toolkit operator can obtain a valid certificate to access the Kubernetes api server.
+The Keptn certificate manager ensures that the webhooks in the Lifecycle Toolkit operator can obtain a valid certificate to access the Kubernetes API server.

 ## Description
 This `klt-cert-manager` operator should only be installed when paired with the Lifecicle Toolkit operator.